De Ligt's last-gasp equaliser snatches dramatic draw for Man United at Spurs

 Spurs beat United four times in all competitions last season, culminating in the Europa League victory though it was not enough to save Postecoglou's job.

-His replacement Frank has sought to make Spurs more robust but they have been toothless offensively at times, as was on display in the first half on Saturday.
+His replacement Frank has sought to make Spurs more robust but they have been toothless offensively at times, as was on display in Saturday's first half.

 Odobert replaced the anonymous Randal Kolo Muani at the break and produced an early chance with a teasing cross that Romero hit straight at Senne Lammens, who then did well to palm away Joao Palhinha's half volley.